openbmc/openbmc/poky/documentation/ref-manual/resources.rst

 component of the build system that acts contrary to the documentation or your expectations).

-A general procedure and guidelines exist for when you use Bugzilla to submit a bug.
-For information on how to use Bugzilla to submit a bug against the Yocto Project, see the following:
+For a general procedure and guidelines on how to use Bugzilla to submit a bug against the Yocto Project, see the following:

 -  The ":ref:`dev-manual/common-tasks:submitting a defect against the yocto project`"